 Frequently Asked Questions

-Any full-time, undergraduate student living in a university residential space that wishes to be housed by their gender identity.
+Any full-time, undergraduate student living in a university residential space.

 Fairfield University is committed to providing a safe, inclusive and supportive living experience for students living in all residential facilities.
 The gender-inclusive living option acknowledges the diverse needs of the student body and underscores the importance of university core value Cura Personalis.
 Also, the gender-inclusive housing living experience helps further develop a residential climate that is positive, respectful, and inclusive for all residents.